 (Default) Grade items are calculated using a points system in which the points assigned to each grade item are totaled for the final grade.

 Grade items are calculated using the points system, but a formula is used to set conditions around how grade items contribute to the final grade.
 (Very few people choose this method; we recommend that if you feel a need to use the formula gradebook, you contact your LSC-Online Representative.)

 Step 2: Final Grade Released

 The type of final grade to release determines if a calculated or adjusted final grade is released to students.
 Select the button next to your choice and click the Continue button.

 If you want students see their current overall grade, choose Calculated Final Grade.
-You must keep the grades current for the grade to be accurate for every student.
-And you must drop ungraded items so they do not have a deflated current grade.
+You must keep the grades current for the grade to be accurate for every student, and you must drop ungraded items so their current grades are not artificially deflated.
 See Grade Calculation Options below.

 |Calculated Final Grade||(Default) The final grade calculated by the gradebook.|

 |Adjusted Final Grade||A modified or adjusted final grade entered manually by you.|

 To see their final grades in the course, which will also allow them to see their current averages throughout the semester, you will have the option to select "Automatically release final grade."
 This setting will be copied from semester to semester if you copy your course content.

 Step 3: Grade Calculations